abitofhelp/servicelib/signal/README.md

-# Signal Package
+# Signal Module

-The `signal` package provides utilities for handling OS signals and implementing graceful shutdown in Go applications.
+The Signal Module provides utilities for handling OS signals and implementing graceful shutdown in Go applications.
 It helps applications respond to termination signals and execute cleanup operations before exiting.

 ## Features